Monkey

 Follower of the Pre–Raphaelites, an associate of William Morris, and instrumental in the revival of stained glass art in England in the late 19th century; uncle of both Stanley Baldwin and Rudyard Kipling (his wife was the sister of both their mothers; a fourth sister married the painter Sir Edward Poynter) Click to show or hide the answer

-Famous for landscapes of Venice, Rome and London; also painted Warwick Castle, Alnwick Castle, and Badminton House (1697–1768) Click to show or hide the answer
+Born in Venice, 1697; died in Venice, 1768 (aged 80); famous for landscapes of Rome and London, as well as his home city; also painted Warwick Castle, Alnwick Castle, and Badminton House Click to show or hide the answer

 Hungarian–born US war photographer, 1913–54, particularly famous for photos of the Spanish Civil War and the D–Day landings; had an affair with Ingrid Bergman, and rejected her proposal of marriage; killed by a landmine in Vietnam (during the First Indochina War) Click to show or hide the answer